ceejbot/galls-law/webrebels.md

 # [fit] scaling monoliths
 # [fit] many copies of the full thing

-^ After a while this becomes expensive.
-Your monolith is probably expensive.
-And sometimes you get exponential growth.
+^ Scaling horizontally.
+You've got a single widget.
+You just make more copies of it.
+And sometimes you *really* succeed.

 ---

 ![fit](images/npm-growth-graph.png)

 ^ Blue line packages.
 Red line monthly downloads.
-Joined at 200M/month.
+Joined at 150 million/month.
 Now it's 1.4 billion/month.
+68 million dls in a single day.

 ---